 “When will I be eligible to seek restoration of my license and end the “vicious circle?”

-Driving While License Revoked First Offense is a misdemeanor offense carrying with it the possibility of 93 days in jail.
-While most judges do not impose jail on these offenses—especially for first-offenses—some judges grow fed up with this offense and do jail offenders who should not be on the road.
-Second Offenses carry up to one year in jail, and injuring/killing another while revoked is a felony offense.
+Driving while license is revoked as a first offense is a misdemeanor offense carrying the possibility of 93 days in jail.
+While most judges don’t impose jail time on these offenses—especially for first-offenses—some judges grow fed up with this offense and do jail offenders who shouldn’t be on the road.
+Second offenses carry up to one year in jail, and injuring or killing another while driving with a revoked license is a felony offense.

-Unless the driver truly did not receive notice of the revocation, or the traffic stop was improper, there aren’t many available defenses for these charges.
-And, even if the charge is negotiated to a lesser offense (say, No Operator’s License on Person), the charge still gets abstracted to the Michigan Secretary of State and causes the like-revocation.
+Unless you truly didn’t receive notice of the revocation, or the traffic stop was improper, there aren’t many available defenses for these charges.
+If the charge is negotiated to a lesser offense (like No Operator’s License on Person), the charge still gets abstracted to the Michigan Secretary of State and causes the like-revocation.

-To determine when a client is truly eligible for restoration, Dan and his team will ask the client to get a copy of her Master Driving Record at a Michigan Secretary of State Branch Office.
-Then, they’ll form a plan on how/when to form a plan to restore that license and break “The Vicious Circle.”
+To determine when you’re truly eligible for restoration, Dan and his team will ask you the client to get a copy of your Master Driving Record at a Michigan Secretary of State Branch Office.
+Our team will form a plan on how and when to restore your license and break “The Vicious Circle.”

 For a dedicated, experienced and successful license appeals attorney in Michigan, please contact Dan Geherin and his team at MiLicenseAttorney.com.
-We’re available 24/7, we know the process inside and out, and we’ll fight zealously to restore your license.
-For more information, visit us at MiLicenseAttorney.com, or call 24/7 (734) 263-2780.
+We know the process inside and out, and we’ll fight zealously to restore your license.
+For more information, please call 24/7 (734) 263-2780.